perennialAutodidact/memory-snap/README.md

 Flip tiles to find matching images.
 The player who finds the most pairs wins!

 ## Project Setup
-This project uses Turborepo to manage a monorepo containing a backend server created with Express and a frontend application created with `create-react-app` (CRA).
+This project uses Turborepo to manage a monorepo containing a backend server created with Express and a frontend application created with `vite`.

 - Install and/or switch to Node 18.17.1.
 - Run `git clone https://github.com/perennialAutodidact/memory-snap.git`
 - Run `cd memory-snap`
-- Run `yarn install` in the root directory, TurboRepo will take care of installing dependencies for each package in the `apps` directory.
-If Yarn is not installed globally for Node 18.17.1, then install it using `npm install -g yarn`.
+- Run `pnpm install` in the root directory, TurboRepo will take care of installing dependencies for each package in the `apps` and `packages` directories.
+If `pnpm` is not installed globally for Node 18.17.1, [https://pnpm.io/installation](install it).
 - Create a [Pexels](https://pexels.com) account and find the API key for the account
 - Create the file `apps/backend/.env.local` and add to it:

   ```
-  PEXELS_API_KEY=<API_KEY> # <API_KEY>` is the Pexel's API key string
+  PEXELS_API_KEY=<API_KEY> # <API_KEY> is the Pexel's API key string
   PORT = 8080
   ```
 - Create the file `apps/frontend/.env.local` and add:
   ```
-  REACT_APP_API_URL=http://localhost:8080
+  VITE_APP_API_URL=http://localhost:8080

+  # when true, the app will use unshuffled, mock photos instead of fetching them from the sever
+  VITE_USE_TEST_DATA=false
   ```

-- Run `yarn start` to start the local dev server
+- Run `pnpm start` to start the local dev server

 ## Installing Dependencies
 According to the [Turborepo docs](https://turbo.build/repo/docs/crafting-your-repository/managing-dependencies#install-dependencies-where-theyre-used), dependencies should be installed in the workspace in which they're used and *not* in the root directory whenever possible.

 To install a dependency in the `apps/frontend` app use:
-> `yarn workspace frontend add my-dependency --dev`
+> `pnpm add --save-dev <PACKAGE_NAME>`

 ## Styling
 Styles are written in SCSS and are located in the `src/styles` directory.